CharlotteAnning/charlotteanning/README.md

 - Python shows some of my recent fun projects with Python 🐍
 - Creativity is the repository that exhibits some of the ways I got creative in both my BSc and MSc 👩‍🎨
+- SQL is a work in progress as I am advancing my SQL practice
 - LIFE4136_rotation3 is one of my MSc rotations which used Python, C, Shell and R to explore ploidy patterns in Arabidopsis 🌸
 - Coming soon: my work with Excel!! 📊